arses-ui/Barnacles/README.md

     - `trained_model.ipynb`  Jupyter Notebook with the Trained model Pipeline
     - `api-model.ipynb`   Jupyter Notebook with the API-model Pipeline
     - `best.pt`  Best parameters for the trained model
+    - `helpers.py` python module consisting of helper functions used in the three notebooks

 - Training_Results
     - `results.csv` Results of the training on the YOLO11 model
     - `results.png` Visulization of the training statistics on the YOLO11 model
     - `YOLO11.ipynb` Jupyter Notebook containing the training code

-- `app.py` #app module that demonstrates my work as a web app utilizing streamlit platform
+- `app.py` Python module to demonstrate my work as a web app utilizing streamlit platform

 ## Dependencies
 - Python 3.9.0 [Download here](https://www.python.org/downloads/release/python-390/) (The python packages recommended are 3.9.0 <=>3.10.0 due to some of the libraries installed)
 - Packages listed in requirements.txt

+## Learning Process

+This challenge provided the perfect opportunity for me to explore and better understand classical computer vision.
+While I had some prior experience with image processing techniques and large multimodal models through my research work, I was relatively unfamiliar with traditional CV algorithms such as the Watershed algorithm and Connected Components labeling.
+Working on this project allowed me to engage with these techniques hands-on.

+Additionally, I used this challenge as a chance to experiment with different large models before ultimately selecting YOLOv11 for further training.
+This growing familiarity with both classical CV methods and state-of-the-art vision models is something I look forward to applying in future projects, both at DALI and in other settings.

 ## Conclusion